 There are a lot of unique aspects of the case that will likely appeal to true crime buffs and those interested in local history.
-The details on rural 1910s crime detection were more sophisticated, in many ways, than I had expected.
+Rural 1910s crime detection was more sophisticated, in many ways, than I had expected.
 The earlier chapters also provide a good look at life in the Ozarks during the time.
 The most attention, though, is devoted to the trial of Odus Davidson and the subsequent appeals process.
 Berryville actually is mentioned numerous times since the defendant was held in our local jail for fears of mob violence if he had been kept in Boone County.
-I like a good courtroom procedural, but there’s an awful lot of detail here, perhaps more so than the average general reader is interested in engaging with.

 Recommended for those interested in local history and true-life courtroom dramas.